 B.A., University of North Carolina at Wilmington; M.S.A., Central Michigan University

-In her 18 seasons as head coach, Jarman has amassed a 269-187 (.560) record, making her the winningest head coach in the history of women's basketball at Methodist.
-She ranks first all-time in victories at Methodist, and her winning percentage of .560 ranks second amongst any Monarch head coach.
+In her 18 seasons as head coach, the Kinston, N.C. native DeeDee Jarman has amassed a 269-187 (.560) record, making her the winningest head coach in the history of women’s basketball at Methodist.
+She ranks first all-time in victories at Methodist, and her winning percentage of .560 ranks second among any Monarch head coach.

 Jarman, who garnered the Dixie Intercollegiate Athletic Conference Coach of the Year honors in 1999-00, has led her squads to at least a share of three consecutive DIAC regular-season championships, two DIAC Tournament championships and advanced to the NCAA Division III National Tournament twice.
 Additionally, Jarman directed the Monarchs to a 24-home game winning streak, a streak that spanned three seasons and broke the school record for most consecutive home wins.